rnaga/wp-mcp/README.md

 ```

 Start the server (`npm run dev` locally or `npm start` after building) and the registered tools, resources, and prompts appear to any MCP client connected through the local proxy or HTTP transport.

+## MCP Registry

+This server is available in the [Model Context Protocol Registry](https://registry.modelcontextprotocol.io/), making it easily discoverable and installable by MCP clients.